Nonparametric plug-in classifier for multiclass classification of S.D.E. paths: Proofs

-\end{lemme} \begin{proof}[\textbf{Proof of Lemma \ref{lm:DensityConstSigma}}] The transition density $p^0$ of the process $\left(0+\sigma^{*}W_t\right)_{t\in]0,1]}$ (with a constant diffusion coefficient $\sigma^{*}$) is given by We are going to demonstrate the inequality for $p_i$, which is the transition density of $X$ in class number $i$.
-Indeed, then it will be true for all $i \in \cY$ and thus for $p=p_Y$.
+We are going to demonstrate the inequality for $p_{i,X}$, which is the transition density of $X$ in class number $i$.
+Indeed, then it will be true for all $i \in \cY$ and thus for $p_X=p_{Y,X}$.
 We follow here the arguments given in the \textit{proof of (1.6)} in \cite{gobet2002lan}.
 Let us denote,

 We have $\forall (t,x)\in]0,1]\times \R$,

 and

 Then,